 Since the 10 Gig Ethernet (10gb Ethernet, or 10GE) was defined in 2002, it has slowly become the standard.
-Part of the slow roll out was due to technical issues, because the cost of a 10GE infrastructure was prohibitive, particularly for small businesses.
+Part of the slow rollout was due to technical issues, because the cost of a 10GE infrastructure was prohibitive, particularly for small businesses.
 Then, too, the speed was considered by some to be unnecessary.
 In fact, an article published on arstechnica.com in 2011 refers to 10gb Ethernet as “ludicrous speed”.
 Still, as technology pushes further, what seemed ambitious in the past merely becomes adequate, and costs adjust too: it’s now possible to find a 10gb Ethernet switch that’s affordable for even a small business.
 With the growing technology, however, there’s a push to still higher speeds.

 Today, the most efficient solution for most businesses is 40GE.
 While 100GE has been the goal for many tech companies, 40GE is a more practical solution, having both design flexibility and a lower cost than 100GE.
 For example, 40GE requires 12 fibers, as compared to the 24 needed for 100GE.
-Yet, 40GE allows companies to maintain the competitive edge with the ability to increase bandwidth to keep up with a higher demand.
+Yet, 40GE allows companies to maintain a competitive edge with the ability to increase bandwidth to keep up with higher demand.